ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v36.md

 The following versions of the HyTrust CloudControl service are installed on newly deployed instances, based on the NSX networking solution type of your instance:
   * 5.6 for vCenter Server with NSX-V
-  * 6.1 for vCenter Server with NSX-T
+  * 6.1 for vCenter Server with NSX-T™

 ### Enhancements for Juniper vSRX
 {: #relnotes_v36-services-juniper-vsrx}